-The fire had only just been lighted, and it was not hot;

-but there was a white choky smoke from the green sticks.
-The Tale of Samuel Whiskers Tom Kitten got upon the fender and looked up.

-It was a big, old-fashioned fire-place.
+The fire had only just been lighted, and it was not hot; but there was a white choky smoke from the green sticks.
+Tom Kitten got upon the fender and looked up.
+It was a big old-fashioned fire-place.

 The chimney itself was wide enough inside for a man to stand up and walk about.
 So there was plenty of room for a little Tom Cat.